Best Induction Hobs with Extractor (UK 2022)

 • Hob needs a spacious worktop

-• The extractor is fairly loud
+• Extractor is fairly loud

 4. AEG IDE74243IB 72 cm Recirculating Air Venting Induction Hob